© Imperium Commodity Search is a specialist brand of MET Recruitment (London) Ltd. - All rights reserved

 - INFORMATION TO BE PROVIDED

-6.1 The Agency endeavours to ensure suitability of any Applicants Introduced to the Client by obtaining confirmation of the Applicant’s identity and entitlement to work in the UK; that the Applicant has the experience, training, qualifications and any authorisation the Client considers necessary or which may be required by law or by any professional body; and that the Applicant is willing to work in the position the Client seeks to fill.
+6.1 The Agency endeavours to ensure suitability of any Applicants Introduced to the Client by obtaining confirmation of the Applicant’s identity and entitlement to work in the country or jurisdiction applicable; that the Applicant has the experience, training, qualifications and any authorisation the Client considers necessary or which may be required by law or by any professional body; and that the Applicant is willing to work in the position the Client seeks to fill.

 6.2 When proposing an Applicant to the Client the Agency will inform the Client of such matters in clause 6.1 as it has obtained confirmation of.
 Where such information is not given in paper form or by electronic means it will be confirmed by such means by the end of the third business day (excluding Saturday, Sunday and Public or bank holidays) following, save where the Applicant is being proposed for a position which is the same as one in which the Applicant has worked within the previous five business days and such information has already been given to the Client.